 - Classrooms cannot be reserved for multiple days in a week for the entire semester.

-- Academic classes scheduled through the Records Office take priority over everything else in the academic classroom buildings.
+- Academic classes scheduled through the Registrar's Office take priority over everything else in the academic classroom buildings.

 - Events scheduled will have the following priorities:

-- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Family Weekend, Alumni Weekend and Homecoming, Weeks of Welcome.
+- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Parent's Weekend, Alumni Reunion, Weeks of Welcome and GREAT Day.

 - Contractual events such as Activities Commission Limelight & Accents and Activities Commission Concert(s) – that requires use of Merritt Facility.

 - The following Campus Governance Groups’ Weekly Meetings:

 - Inter-Residence Council, Mondays at 7:00 p.m.